ray-project/kuberay/apiserver/ServeSubmission.md

 As you can see, in this case two services are created - one for the head node to be able to see the dashboard and configure the cluster and one for submission of the serve requests.

-For the head node service note that the additional port - 52365 is created for serve configuration.
+For the head node service, note that the additional port - 52365 is created for serve configuration.

 ## Using Serve submission APIs